yunfengzhou-hub/flink-ml/flink-ml-benchmark/README.md

 ## Execute Benchmark through Command-Line Interface (CLI)

 You can also configure and execute benchmarks through Command-Line Interface (CLI) without writing java programs.

 ### Prerequisites

 Before using Flink ML's CLI, make sure you have installed the following in your local environment.

 - Java 8
 - Maven 3.1.0 or higher
 - Flink 1.14

 And make sure that you have started a Flink cluster locally.
 If not, you can start a standalone session with the following command.

 ```bash
 $ start-cluster
 ```

 In order to use Flink ML's CLI you need to have the latest binary distribution of Flink ML.
 You can acquire the distribution by building Flink ML's source code locally, which means to execute the following command in Flink ML repository's root directory.

 ```bash
 $ mvn clean package -DskipTests
 ```

 After executing the command above, you will be able to find the binary distribution under `./flink-ml-dist/target/flink-ml-<version>-bin/flink-ml-<version>/`.

 ### Run Benchmark CLI

 In the binary distribution's folder, execute the following command to run an example benchmark.

 ```bash

 $ ./bin/flink-ml-benchmark.sh ./examples/benchmark-example-conf.json
 ```

 You will notice that some Flink job is submitted to your Flink cluster, and the following information is printed out in your terminal.
-This means that you have successfully executed a benchmark on the `KMeansModel` operator.
+This means that you have successfully executed a benchmark on `KMeansModel`.

 ```
 Job has been submitted with JobID 85b4a33df5c00a315e0d1142e1d743be